Unusual market dynamics in Northern-European potato trade …

-Currency and supply dynamics are affecting the relative price of British processing potatoes compared to supplies from Belgium and the Netherlands, according to the Agriculture and Horticulture Development Board (AHDB).
+Currency and supply dynamics are affecting the relative price of British processing potatoes compared to supplies from Belgium and the Netherlands.

-“Presently the ex-farm value of GB processing potatoes sits at EUR70-EUR80 per tonne lower than comparable Belgian and Dutch quotes – an unusual position for the GB crop compared with previous years’ prices,” said Arthur Marshall, Market Intelligence analyst for AHDB.
+“Presently the ex-farm value of GB processing potatoes sits at EUR70-EUR80 per tonne lower than comparable Belgian and Dutch quotes – an unusual position for the GB crop compared with previous years’ prices.”

 An extremely tight supply situation on the continent is serving to bolster the price of processing varieties there.

 “Belgium is experiencing harvest delays, limiting the amount of nearby supplies available.
-Harvest reports week ending October 14, indicated the position as less than half complete with the ground often too dry,” Marshall mentioned.
+Harvest reports week ending 14 October indicated the position as less than half complete with the ground often too dry.”

-Against the euro, the value of sterling has dropped 15% since the vote for Brexit.
+Against the euro, the value of sterling has dropped 15 per cent since the vote for Brexit.

 This rapid weakening of the pound’s position has affected relative prices of GB and Belgian/Dutch processing potatoes, resulting in the GB price point falling below.